a2civictech/a2civictech/michigan-foia/foia-book-5-exemptions.md

 from a public university, you are likely to bump up against FERPA at some point.

+## Governor's office

+The Governor of the State of Michigan, and all of the Governor's offices, are exempt from FOIA requests.

+## Judiciary

+The judicial branch of the State of Michigan is exempt from FOIA.

 ## Law enforcement communication codes 13(1)(n)

 10-4 good buddy!
 A directory of codes used by law enforcement to